KickItLikeShika/k-means/README.md

 ## Requirements

-These models has been tested and developed using the following libraries:
+This algorithm has been tested and developed using the following libraries:

     - python==3.8.2
     - numpy==1.13.3